PeterHackz/_tex.sc-extractor/README.md

 # Note
 the input file should be decompressed.
 # others
-I used loop method for tags 27 and 28 from [sc extract](https://github.com/AriusX7/sc-extract/blob/3a837dee0fbe9aa6b3d72ab99976e3b4497cebfc/src/extractors/tex.rs#L88)
+I used loop method for tags 27 and 28 from [sc-extract](https://github.com/AriusX7/sc-extract/blob/3a837dee0fbe9aa6b3d72ab99976e3b4497cebfc/src/extractors/tex.rs#L88)
 # 🌟
 give a star to this repo because why not
 # issues, questions, whatever, my discord server exists for that